top of page

 The Stonewall Bridge Solution

-The Stonewall Bridge uses a home safety and support system in each household to support the older adult’s ability to live safely and independently at home.
+The Stonewall Bridge uses a HIPAA-compliant home safety system in each household to support the older adult’s ability to live safely and independently at home.
 It monitors their well-being over time, lets them request services, reduces isolation, and alerts Sharegivers to problems and needs before they become crises.
 This leverages a Sharegiver’s effort, allowing one Sharegiver to support multiple older adults, bringing care, focus, support, and assessment as needed, so situations don’t become emergencies.
 Seniors living independently get a “light touch” with regular check ins to assess needs and independent living needs and ensure that additional support is brought when needed.

 At each stage—from screening and training to support, supervision and community – The Stonewall Bridge aims to create caring, reciprocal, respectful, culturally-sensitive bonds across generations.
 Deep intergenerational ties of care, increasingly rare in our society, benefit young and old through mentorship, mutual learning, companionship, shared experience, legacy and cultural continuity.
 Borrowing from national home-sharing experts, we use a multi-tiered recruitment, selection, recruitment, matching, and oversight process that no other home sharing or home care services use.

-The Stonewall Bridge is a comprehensive design, not just one single brick-and-mortar site.
+The Stonewall Bridge is a comprehensive template, not just one single brick-and-mortar site.
 It will be available to any group –a neighborhood, a friendship circle, a town, or senior-serving agency – to adapt and implement for aging in place, in built or purchased sites.
 We offer financial, contractual, legal, organizational, training, supervisory, and technology templates so communities can adapt the model to their needs.

 Economically, The Stonewall Bridge is a care-for-equity exchange that: